wildbill12/NobisLab-website/index.md

 # The Nobis Lab

 Our lab uses cutting edge techniques to take a neural circuit approach to study epilepsy, in particular seizure-related respiratory dysfunction and sudden unexpected death in epilepsy (SUDEP).
-Our goal is harness this knowledge to develop strategies to prevent SUDEP and treat epilepsy and its commorbidities.
+Our goal is to harness this knowledge to develop strategies to prevent SUDEP and treat epilepsy and its comorbidities.
 Toward this goal, we use a variety of approaches including electrophysiology, imaging, optogenetics, plethysmography, fiber photometry, calcium imaging, EEG and telemetry.

 {% include section.html %}